Betsy Lenora, Owner

 My professional experience in the world of fine crafts began in 1994 when I started working at the award-winning Cambridge Artists' Cooperative in Harvard Square.
 We selected, displayed and sold the work of over 200 artists in a wide variety of media.
-I was involved in choosing the work for the store and, for seven years, I managed the gallery.
+I was involved in helping choose the work for the store and, for seven years, I managed the gallery.

-Owner, Blue Cloud Gallery
+owner, Blue Cloud Gallery